The-Peezoo/MassTweetChecker/README.md

 <h2><u>Installing for Winows</u></h2>

-Then go to <a href="https://github.com/The-Peezoo/MassTweetChecker/releases/tag/Windows">Realeases</a> and download the latest zip file. <br>
+Go to <a href="https://github.com/The-Peezoo/MassTweetChecker/releases/tag/Windows">Realeases</a> and download the latest zip file. <br>
 Unzip the folder <br>
 In your fileexplorer type 'cmd.exe' in the adressbar to start cmd.exe<br> Type the following into cmd <br>